Are you thinking of sharing your story in the media? Here’s what you need to know

 But the decision around how much to share is always your choice.

-• If you feel uncomfortable at any point during the interview or editing process you can back out - but your are more likely to feel happy to go ahead if you’ve read all these FAQs first and know you are ready.
+• If you feel uncomfortable at any point during the interview or editing process you can back out - but you are more likely to feel happy to go ahead if you’ve read all these FAQs first and know you are ready.

 If you no longer wish for your story to be published, you must make this clear as soon as possible to the journalist.